-You openly admit to the iniquitous murder of nobles and now you would intimidate me, threaten me?”
+You openly admit to bearing responsibility of the iniquitous murder of nobles and now you would intimidate me, threaten me?”
 Harold replied indignantly, feeling his status should be enough to give protection.

 “Blood does not make a man a Lord, their nature does.
 A lord after all is nothing more than a soulless shackler of the souls of men.”
 The bastard replied.